planetis-m/fuzz-experiments/tasks.md

 - [ ] Work on two prototypes, one with 'recombine' + mutate other with merge + combine + mutate
 - [ ] Finish the serialization from buffer to types.
 - [ ] Write mutate overloads for most types + merge.
-- [ ] Research into fuzzcheck-rs/grimoire/etc and try to find ideas worth stealing.
-(4h+) 1/8-
+- [X] Research into fuzzcheck-rs/grimoire/etc and try to find ideas worth stealing. (overengineered) (4h) 1/8-8/8
 - [ ] Idea: use minification as a way to 'benchmark' difference between only customMutator or together with crossover
 - [X] Seems like usage of sizeIncreaseHint is wrong in the seq prototype need to investigate further.
 (2h) 8/8
 - [ ] Start porting the graph example as that would give us more intuition in structure fuzzing than the current basic ones.
 (3h+) 7/8
-- [ ] Experiment with using LibFuzzer's mutate on every type of data (result should be truncated).
+- [X] Experiment with using LibFuzzer's mutate on every type of data (result should be truncated).
+(1h) 8/8
 - [ ] Decide what would be the serialization API, should it return false on failure or fill with zeros?